biocypher/biochatter-paper/manuscript.md

 ### Retrieval Augmented Generation

-While the general knowledge of current LLMs is extensive, they may not know how to prioritise very specific scientific results, or they may not have had access to some research articles in their training data (e.g., due to their recency or licensing issues).
+While current LLMs possess extensive internal general knowledge, they may not know how to prioritise very specific scientific results, or they may not have had access to some research articles in their training data (e.g., due to their recency or licensing issues).
 To bridge this gap, we can provide additional information from relevant publications to the model via the prompt.
-However, we cannot add entire publications to the prompt, since the input length of current models still is restricted; we need to isolate the information that is specifically relevant to the question given by the user.
+However, we frequently cannot add entire publications to the prompt, since the input length of current models still is restricted; we need to isolate the information that is specifically relevant to the question given by the user.
 To find this information, we perform a semantic similarity search between the user’s question and the contents of user-provided scientific articles (or other texts).
-The most efficient way to do this mapping is by using a vector database.
+The most efficient way to do this mapping is by using a vector database [@doi:10.48550/arxiv.2308.07107].

 The contextual background information provided by the user (e.g., by uploading a scientific article of prior work related to the experiment to be interpreted) is split into pieces suitable to be digested by the LLM, which are individually embedded by the model.
 These embeddings (represented by vectors) are used to store the text fragments in a vector database; the storage as vectors allows fast and efficient retrieval of similar entities via the comparison of individual vectors.